Encrypted sync in Pro

 WeekFlux is a local-first weekly planner.
-Encrypted sync is an opt-in Pro feature that carries your plan between devices with end-to-end encryption, so the server only ever stores data it cannot read.
+Encrypted sync is an opt-in Pro feature that carries your plan between devices with planner data encrypted before upload.

 WeekFlux keeps your tasks, time blocking, focus sessions, habits, notes, weekly review, and work and private spaces on your device by default.
 That local-first foundation is what makes the planner fast and dependable offline.

 Encrypted sync is for the moments you want the same plan on more than one device.
-It is a Pro feature you opt into, and it is built so that your planner is encrypted on your device before anything is sent.
-The server stores ciphertext only, and it never holds a key it can open.
+It is a Pro feature you opt into, and it is built so that planner data is encrypted on your device before anything is sent.

 A Pro-gated, opt-in feature